dekarrin/ictiobus/README.md

 you provide it to ictcc so the validation process can execute.

 You will need to provide two flags to do this.
-The `--ir` flag specifies the type that the Frontend will return from parsing the input; SDTS validatation requires knowing the type in order to test the value returned from the SDTS.
+The `--ir` flag specifies the type that the Frontend will return from parsing the input; SDTS validation requires knowing the type in order to test the value returned from the SDTS.

 But `--ir` by itself isn't quite enough for validation to run; it also needs the